LarsDenBakker/web-test-runner/README.md

 ## Project goals

-- Run tests in a real browsers
+- Run tests in a real browser
+- View/debug tests in the browser
-- Optionally headless with watch mode
+- Run tests headless from terminal
+- Support for test isolation
-- Based on es-modules, no globals or test runner "frameworks"
+- Based on es-modules, no global variables
-- Single tests can be run standalone without requiring special commands
+- Single tests can be run standalone without requiring special commands (for example copy them to an online code editor)
 - Can use any assertion library
 - Configure browser environment (viewport, network etc.) from tests
+- Support for multiple browsers

 ## Running the project locally